Contents Home

 Sources

 There is no adequate biography of Wilfrid Voynich, even though many publications deal with some aspect of his life.
 The following biography has been derived from such sources, and from numerous original documents (K.1).
+It is likely to include a greater amount of speculative information than the other biographies on this page.

 Biography